-1.4.1 The Baseline Scheme refers to the scheme of the previous planning application (No. A/TWW/122).
+- 1.4.1 The Baseline Scheme refers to the scheme of the previous planning application (No. A/TWW/122).
 It consists of 2 residential towers of both 15 residential storeys connected together.
-Under the Proposed Scheme, there are building setbacks of about 15m/18m from south/north boundaries.
+Under the Baseline Scheme, there are building setbacks of about 15m/18m from south/north boundaries, and 4m/6m tower building setback form eastern/western site boundaries.
 There is also a wide opening on west side at G/F proposed.
-These building setbacks and opening will act as local air paths for wind penetration to the downwind region.

-1.4.2 In addition, the maximum building height is +60mPD.
+These building setbacks and opening will act as local air paths for wind penetration to the downwind region. - 1.4.2 In addition, the maximum building height is +60mPD.
 It is confirmed that the Baseline Scheme met the requirement as per the sustainable Building Design Guideline (APP 152).
 An indicative MLP of the Proposed Scheme is shown in Appendix 1.